Canada Digital Nomad Visa Requirements 2025: Best Steps

 Average Monthly Costs of Living in Canada (USD)

-Vancouver and Toronto are the most expensive cities to live in, especially regarding housing costs.
+Vancouver and Toronto are among the most expensive cities to live in, particularly in terms of housing costs.

 Rental costs will vary by region, with Montreal, Calgary, and Edmonton being more moderately priced.
 Maritime provinces of Newfoundland and New Brunswick may be the most affordable.